matthewmurdoch/VPS/sitewide.md

 ---

+## Fetch-Failure Ladder (applies to EVERY URL in EVERY phase)

+On any fetch failure, execute this ladder in order — never skip a step, never stall, never return an empty analysis:

+1. Direct fetch
+2. Retry once (different user-agent header if supported)
+3. `site:` search for the indexed version of the URL
+4. Brand + page-topic search for indirect signals
+5. Record `[FETCH BLOCKED]`; note what was attempted; set `verified: false` on all findings derived from that URL; record `fetch_method: "blocked"` in the page object; continue the audit

+The audit continues regardless of fetch failures.
+Partial data is reported honestly; the absence of data is never used as grounds to omit a phase or a finding.

+**Fetch method values** (used in `pages[].fetch_method` in the JSON):
+- `"direct"` — first attempt succeeded
+- `"retry"` — succeeded on retry
+- `"site_search"` — content retrieved via `site:` query
+- `"indirect"` — signals gathered from brand/topic search only
+- `"blocked"` — all ladder steps failed; findings from this page are unverified

+---

 ## Phase 0 — Discovery, Crawl & Cache Fingerprinting

 1. Fetch the homepage.
 Extract every link in primary, secondary/utility, and footer navigation.
 Deduplicate and normalize (strip tracking params, resolve relative URLs, note trailing-slash/protocol variants).
-   **Fetch-failure ladder (applies to every fetch in this audit):** direct fetch → retry once → `site:` search to find the indexed version → brand + page-topic search for indirect signals → record `[FETCH BLOCKED]` and proceed.
-Never return an empty analysis: always state what was attempted, what was retrieved, and which findings rest on partial data (`verified: false`).
+Apply the fetch-failure ladder if needed.
 2. Fetch `robots.txt`.
 Record sitemap declarations, disallowed paths, suspicious blocks (CSS/JS/images, staging paths).
-If unfetchable in this environment, say so and add to §6.
+Apply the fetch-failure ladder; if still unreachable, add to §8 (Unverified).
 3. Fetch the XML sitemap(s) if reachable.
 Compare against navigation: pages in nav missing from sitemap; sitemap-only orphans; non-200/redirecting/non-canonical sitemap entries.
 4. Build the **audit page list**: homepage + all unique nav/footer pages.
 If >25 pages, audit homepage + all top-level nav + one representative of each template type, and state explicitly what was sampled out.
 5. Fetch each page.
-On failure, record the status code and retry once.
-Track final status and redirect chains for every URL.
+On failure, execute the fetch-failure ladder.
+Track final status, fetch method, and redirect chains for every URL.
 6. **Cache fingerprinting (mandatory).** For every fetched page, record: `meta generator` value (builder + version), the navigation menu's items/labels/URLs, and the footer's links.
 Pages on the same site should match.
 Any divergence means you are auditing **multiple cached snapshots, not one site**:
    - Report the variant groups (which pages share which fingerprint).
    - Tag every subsequent finding that could differ between variants as `cache_dependent: true`.